Marco Maurer: Playing career

+Coming to the end of his contract, Maurer wishes to extend his adventure with Biel, but the sports director does not offer him a sufficient salary in his eyes.
 On January 17, 2019, Maurer agreed to a two-year contract for the 2019/20 and 2020/21 season to return to Genève-Servette HC.

 On June 2, 2020, Maurer was signed to an early one-year contract extension by Servette through the 2021/22 season.